Skip to main content

 You've probably heard that screens before bed are bad for sleep.
-But it's worth understanding why, because the effect on toddlers is much bigger than on adults.
+But it's worth understanding why, because the effect on toddlers appears to be considerably larger than on adults.

 The melatonin problem